MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/supply-chain-dev/create-new-transportation-management-engine.md

 This section explains how to set up Supply Chain Management to use a TMS engine, and shows how the new engine that we have created is used in rate shopping.
 The example in this section uses the USMF demo data company.

 1. Create a new engine as described in the "Create a new TMS engine" section.
-2. Build your solution.
+1. Build your solution.
-3. Copy the resulting assembly into the binary location of the Supply Chain Management server, \[AOSWebRoot\]bin. **Note:** This step is relevant only in a development environment.
-In a production environment, you should deploy through a deployment package.
+1. Deploy the TMS engine DLL file through a deployment package.
 For instructions, see the previous section, "Deploy the TMS engine as a package."

-4. In Supply Chain Management, on the **Rate engines** page, create a new rating engine.
+1. In Supply Chain Management, on the **Rate engines** page, create a new rating engine.
 The engine should point to the engine assembly that is produced by building the engine class library and the engine class that you implemented.

    ![Creating a new rating engine on the Rate engines page.](../transportation/media/081.png)

-5. Create a shipping carrier that uses the Sample rate engine.
+1. Create a shipping carrier that uses the Sample rate engine.
 Because our engine doesn't use any data, you don’t have to assign a rate master.

     :::image type="content" source="../transportation/media/092.png" alt-text="Creating a new shipping carrier." lightbox="../transportation/media/092.png":::

-6. On the **Rate route workbench** page, click **Rate shop**.
+1. On the **Rate route workbench** page, click **Rate shop**.
 You should see a rate of 100.00 from SampleCarrier, as shown in the following screen shot.
 In this example, we are rate shopping for a route from warehouse 24 to customer US-004.
 However, but because the rate is hard-coded, you will always see a rate of 100.00.

     :::image type="content" source="../transportation/media/101.png" alt-text="Rate route workbench." lightbox="../transportation/media/101.png":::